jamescherti/pathaction/README.md

 For instance, consider the following command:
 ```
 pathaction -t main ~/projects/project-name/sub-project/file.py

 ```

 The command above will load the `.pathaction.yaml` file not only from the directory where `file.py` is located but also from its parent directories.
 This loading behavior is similar to that of a `.gitignore` file.
 The rule sets from all these `.pathaction.yaml` files are combined.
-In case of conflicting rules or configurations, the priority is given to the rule set that is located in the directory closest to the specified file or directory passed as a parameter to the `pathaction` command.
+In case of conflicting rules or configurations, priority is given to the rule set that is located in the directory closest to the specified file or directory passed as a parameter to the `pathaction` command.

 Jinja2 templating can be used to dynamically replace parts of the commands defined in the rule-set file with information about the file being executed, such as its filename and path, among other details (more on this below).
 In the command `"python {{ file|quote }}"`, the placeholder `{{ file|quote }}` will be dynamically substituted with the path to the source code passed as a parameter to the `pathaction` command-line tool.

 Each rule defined in the rule set file `.pathaction.yaml` must include at least:

-- The matching rule (e.g. a file name pattern like `*.py` or a regex `.*py$`).
+* The matching rule (e.g., a file name pattern like `*.py` or a regex `.*py$`).
-- The command or a shell command (the command and its arguments can be templated with Jinja2).
+* The command or a shell command (the command and its arguments can be templated with Jinja2).

 ### Example 1

 This is what the rule-set file `.pathaction.yaml` contains:

 ```yaml
 ---
 actions: